seanreads/soundscaper-api/README.md

-What if a place sounds like just as it is described?
+What if a place sounded like just as it is described?